antoinefalisse/3dpredictsim/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Results: folder with simulation results.
-    - Results_all.mat
+    - PredSim_all/Results_all.mat
         - Structure with all results from the predictive simulations except those with the prosthesis.
-    - Results_prosthesis.mat
+    - PredSim_prosthesis/Results_prosthesis.mat
         - Structure with results from the predictive simulations with the prosthesis.
-    - Results_tracking.mat
+    - TrackSim/Results_tracking.mat
         - Structure with results from the tracking simulations.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%